How to Use MQTT in C# with MQTTnet

 Prepare an MQTT Broker

-EMQX Serverless is an MQTT broker offering on the public cloud with all the serverless advantages.
-You can start the Serverless deployment in seconds with just a few clicks.
-Additionally, users can get 1 million free session minutes every month, sufficient for 23 devices to be online for a whole month, making it perfect for tiny IoT test scenarios.
+You can start a Serverless deployment in seconds with just a few clicks.
+Additionally, users receive 1 million free session minutes every month, sufficient for testing and small IoT scenarios.

 You can follow the guide in this blog to create a serverless deployment for free.
 Once you have completed the registration process with the online guide, you will get a running instance with the following similar information from the “Overview” in your deployment.
 We will use the connection information and CA certificate later.

-1. Install .Net and Visual Studio
+Step 1: Install .Net and Visual Studio

 If you haven't installed the .NET environment on your computer yet, you can visit the official Microsoft documentation for detailed instructions.